What makes Dublin such a special city? A few answers from our awesome team of local Spotters:

 This another great spot to pick up a gift for yourself or a friend; especially a colorful print, which is an area they specialize in.

 Today it remains a vibrant and creative cultural gathering point.
 The high and ancient stone church walls create a dramatic backdrop for performances.
-There are a variety of shows to be seen here, from comedy to drama and everything in between.
-You can also join a historic tour of the building and learn more about its features and what makes it unique compared to the larger and more popular venues around the city.
+There are a variety of shows to see here, from comedy to drama and everything in between.
+Also, you can join a historic tour of the building and learn more about its features and what makes it unique compared to the larger and more popular venues around the city.